aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

         Remember: the first item of a `tuple` is at index 0.

-    An `IndexError` occurs when you are try to get an item from a list, a tuple, or a similar object (sequence), by using an index which does not exists; typically, this is because the index you give is greater than the length of the sequence.
+    An `IndexError` occurs when you try to get an item from a list, a tuple, or a similar object (sequence), and use an index which does not exist; typically, this happens because the index you give is greater than the length of the sequence.

     You have tried to get the item with index `3` of `a`, a `tuple` of length `3`.
-    The largest valid index of `a` is `2`.
+    The valid index values of `a` are integers ranging from `-3` to `2`.

     Exception raised on line 8 of file TESTS:\runtime\test_index_error.py.